 Design and Technology (D&T) KS3: Pop riveting

-This video explains the process of pop riveting, a simple method of permanently or semi-permanently fixing together two flat sheets of a material to form a more complex component, as an alternative to using adhesives.
+This short film explains the process of pop riveting, a simple method of permanently or semi-permanently fixing together two flat sheets of a material to form a more complex component, as an alternative to using adhesives.

-Pop riveters are relatively cheap, standard tools which can be used across a large range of manufacturing projects in RMT, Product Design, Graphic Products, Textiles and Engineering.
-It really is a useful, all-round, general fixing method.
+Pop riveters are relatively cheap, standard tools which can be used across a large range of manufacturing projects in RMT, product design, graphic products, textiles and engineering.
+It can be a useful, all-round, general fixing method.